haugjo/float/README.md

 - https://github.com/vlosing/driftDatasets

 ## References
-Please refer to the following paper when using float: *Link will following soon.*
+Please refer to the following paper when using float:
+*Haug, Johannes, Effi Tramountani, and Gjergji Kasneci.
+"Standardized Evaluation of Machine Learning Methods for Evolving Data Streams." arXiv preprint [arXiv:2204.13625](https://arxiv.org/abs/2204.13625) (2022).*

 Please also make sure that you acknowledge the corresponding authors, when using one of the provided models (Relevant sources and papers are linked in the docstrings of each file).